jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 ### 141 Effect of levy order
 Where an order is made under section 137, the following provisions apply:
-  (a) every person responsible for paying the levy to the Director-General shall do so; and (b) the Director-General may recover the levy from any person responsible for paying it as a debt due in a court of competent jurisdiction.
+  (a) every person responsible for paying the levy to the Director-General shall do so; and (b) the Director-General May recover the levy from any person responsible for paying it as a debt due in a court of competent jurisdiction.

 ### 141A Orders to provide for records to be kept for Director-General's levy
 For the purpose of ascertaining whether or not an order under section 137 is being complied with, the order must provide for—